We recently finished construction on this 22’x36′ timberfame carport in Southern Oregon.

 4) He wanted a timberframe.

 With these 4 main requirements, he came to see us at SwiftSure Timberwork and initially hired us to do the design work and ,once the timberframe was designed, to provide a price to supply and install the timberframe.
-Barry, _IGP3516bpbeing a carpenter himself, had a pretty good idea of a floor plan and general design aesthetic.
+Barry, being a carpenter himself, had a pretty good idea of a floor plan and general design aesthetic.

 To meet his first requirement and to fit his floor plan into the small size that Barry wanted, SwiftSure used a Japanese style modular grid layout system.
 Since the overall dimensions of the house were set at 28’x32′, and the exterior walls are 12″ thick (more on that later) we ended up with a slightly unconventional 2’x2′-6″ grid.
 Despite being a non regular grid, this ended up working out quite well and created a unique feel to the layout of the house.
 For the timberframe design, in keeping with the Japanese style, all timber elements were situated on grid lines and intersections.